How much does tuckpointing or repointing cost?

 Chimney and brick repairs

 Tuckpointing and repointing are only effective if the damage is limited to the mortar joints.
 Leaks, stair-step cracks along the mortar, loose or cracked bricks, and spalling are signs the brick needs repairs.
-Always identify the root cause of the damage before repointing.
+Always identify and repair the root cause of the damage before repointing.

 - Replacing deteriorating bricks costs $20 to $30 per square foot.